 Passive solar design principles have been incorporated into building design for thousands of years on every continent.
-It makes sense to take advantage of the sun’s warmth to heat a home in the winter, and to minimize the sun’s heat in the summer while taking advantage of natural evening
+Its sensible to take advantage of the sun’s warmth to heat a home in the winter and to minimize the sun’s heat in the summer – while taking advantage of natural ventilation and cool evening temperatures.

 PASSIVE SOLAR PRINCIPLES